 Thomases Art Gallery

-The Thomases Family Endowment of the Youngstown Area Jewish Federation Art Gallery is located in the main hall of Jewish Community Center of Youngstown.
+The Thomases Family Endowment of the Youngstown Area Jewish Federation Art Gallery is located in the main hall of the Jewish Community Center of Youngstown.
 The gallery hosts six to seven exhibitions per year, primarily showcasing diverse artistic perspectives from local and regional artists and also showing the work of artists from across the United States.
 Exhibitions typically run for six weeks with an artist reception held to open the show.
 At least one exhibition every year focuses on a Jewish cultural connection.